Bedrooms 3, Sleeps 5

 A spacious gîte in a stunning barn conversion, in a tranquil, rural setting.

 As you enter the gîte, the impression of light and space is breath taking.
 The vaulted, double height ceiling, with the original oak ‘A’ frame and beams, soars high above the open plan living space.
-The three windows flood the room with light, giving views across the fields and woods.
-A mezzanine constructed from locally sourced green oak creates two bedrooms and to bathrooms.
+The 3 windows flood the room with light, giving views across the fields and woods.
+A mezzanine constructed from locally sourced green oak creates 2 bedrooms and 2 bathrooms.
 One bedroom and shower room is under the mezzanine and the other bedroom and shower room on top of the mezzanine, under the eaves.

 The windows on the south side look out over our fields, and up across to the Massif des Monédières (the ‘mountains of light’).
 You can see the hang gliders launching from the highest point, Puy de Monédières on hot summer evenings.
 On the west gable a bi-fold door opens directly onto the large terrace, drawing you to views towards our woods and in the evening towards the setting sun.
 On the north side there is a huge three metre glass window with the integrated front door, with more views of fields and woods across the lane.